-- Asked to read the DfE's statutory guidance on 'Keeping children safe in education', 2023. - Given 2 hours of compulsory safeguarding training with Create Safer Organisations. - Introduced to legislation pertinent to the teaching profession, including the Equality Act 2010.
+- Asked to read the DfE's statutory guidance on 'Keeping children in education', 2024. - Given compulsory safeguarding training. - Introduced to legislation pertinent to the teaching profession, including the Equality Act 2010.

 "In phase one, leaders carefully and deliberately introduce trainees to the most pertinent aspects of professional behaviours, how pupils learn, and behaviour management."